SDS logo

 1. Root Canal Therapy

 This is the most common treatment for infected teeth.
 Your dentist will remove the infected pulp, clean the canals, and seal the tooth to prevent further infection.
-Proper restoration (like a crown) ensures the tooth functions normally.
+Proper restoration (like a dental crown) ensures the tooth functions normally.
+Treating the disease this way can also dramatically improve bad breath from infected teeth.

 2. Tooth Extraction

-If the tooth is too damaged to save, it may need to be removed.
-Extraction eliminates the infection and paves the way for replacement options like implants or bridges.
+If the tooth is too damaged to save, it may need removal.
+Extraction eliminates the infection and paves the way for replacement options like dental implants or bridges.
+This step can be a permanent solution to addressing tooth abscess and bad breath.

 3. Antibiotics